UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ### Phase 5: Feature Engineering

 Feature engineering created derived variables and rolling window statistics to capture relationships and temporal dependencies.
 To avoid data leakage, no features were derived from the target variable `Air Temperature`.
 Similarly, only rolling windows of predictor variables were created.
 Creating rolling windows of the target variable (e.g., `air_temp_rolling_7h` when predicting Air Temperature) would cause data leakage.
-The rolling window features of predictor variables capture temporal dependencies essential for time series prediction.

 **Derived Features:**
 - `pressure_delta`: Pressure change between one hour